gadget-framework/gadget2/docs/userguide.md

 statistical data obtained from the fish returned from tagging experiments.
-This is used to compare biological data, such as the mean length at age, and is similar to the CatchStatistics likelihood component (see section [sec:catchstat]).
+This is used to compare biological data, such as the mean length at age, and is similar to the CatchStatistics likelihood component (see section [8.4](#sec:catchstat){reference-type="ref" reference="sec:catchstat"}).
 The likelihood score that is calculated gives some measure as to how well the data from the model fits to the data from the recaptures.

+\bigskip
 To specify a RecStatistics likelihood component, the format required in the main likelihood file is as follows: